BrownDogGadgets/CrazyCircuits/Circuit-Kits/Modules/2x2-Generic-2.54mm-Pitch/README.md

 <!--- end title --->
 This is a generic module with no markings that can be used for any two-pin, 2.54mm-pitch part.

+### Manufacturing Notes

+This board must be v-scored.
+Do not panelize with support tabs or mousebites.

 ![Gerber Preview](preview.png)